Constructing confidence sets after lasso selection by randomized estimator augmentation: Conditional sampling

 for $(\theta,A)$ satisfying \eqref{eq:constraint1} and \eqref{eq:constraint2}, where $f_R(\bullet;\sigma^2)$ is the density of the distribution in \eqref{eq:distrnR} and $T(A;\lambda) = [V_R^\trans {\Psi}_A | \lambda V_{IR}^\trans W_{II}B(I)] \in \R ^{n \times n}$. \end{theorem}

 \begin{remark} The right side of \eqref{eq:joint} defines a joint density of $(\Theta,\calA)$ with respect to the parameterization $(b_A,s_F)$ for $\theta$.
 This density will be used to develop an MCMC algorithm for our conditional sampling step.
-It is a quite mild assumption that every $n$ columns of $X$ are linearly independent: If the entries of $X$ are drawn from a continuous distribution over $\R^{n\times p}$, then this assumption will hold almost surely.
-This assumption also guarantees that the lasso solution is unique and $|\calA|\leq n$ for every $y \in \R^n$ \citep{tibs:13}.
+Mild assumptions are imposed on the design matrix.
+If the entries of $X$ are drawn from a continuous distribution over $\R^{n\times p}$, these assumptions will hold almost surely.
+These assumptions also guarantee that the lasso solution is unique and $|\calA|\leq n$ for every $y \in \R^n$ \citep{tibs:13}.
+See \cite{Ewald20} for more recent discussion on the uniqueness of the lasso estimator.
 Hereafter, when conditioning on $\calA=A$ we always assume that $|A|\leq n$. \end{remark}